SIMEXP/giga_auto_qc/README.md

 Automatic quality control for fMRIPrep outputs aimed for large datasets.

-This is a Python project packaged according to [Contemporary Python Packaging - 2023][].

 ## Description

 Quality control for preprocessed fMRI data is important for the subsequent data analysis.